Skip to main content

 React and Next.js dominate embeddable UI support

 React's position as the most popular JavaScript framework (20+ million weekly NPM downloads) makes it the primary target for embeddable UI platforms (Hypersense Software, 2024).
-Clerk provides the most comprehensive React/Next.js support with native App Router and Pages Router implementations, dedicated hooks (useUser, useAuth, useOrganization), Server Component support via auth() helper, and Edge Runtime compatibility (Clerk React SDK, React Quickstart, Comparing React vs Next.js Authentication).
+Clerk provides the most comprehensive React/Next.js support with native App Router and Pages Router implementations, dedicated hooks (useUser, useAuth, useOrganization), Server Component support via the async auth() helper from @clerk/nextjs/server, and Edge Runtime compatibility (Clerk React SDK, React Quickstart, Comparing React vs Next.js Authentication).

 Next.js App Router pattern with Clerk demonstrates the developer experience: